 - Top 5 Best Grooming Tools for Dogs

 - DakPets vs. Furminator Reviews – Which One’s Better?

-In my video I mention that I like to deshed my dogs outside.
+In my video above I mention that I like to deshed my dogs outside as opposed to indoors.
 That’s because I don’t have to clean up the mess afterwards.
 If you’re able to groom your dog outside, I highly recommend it, but if not make sure you do it somewhere that is going to be easy to clean afterwards.